 Established in 2000 through a gift from Dr. Stephen Floersheimer, the Center supports research by scholars and policymakers, hosts speakers and conferences, issues publications and provides financial support for visiting scholars as well as student projects.
 Topics of particular concern include civil liberties in an age of terrorism, the structures of democratic government and the relationship between church and state.

 Every summer, the Center provides research grants for faculty working on projects related to the Center's mission.
-Recent recipients include Alexander A. Reinert, David Rudenstine, Michael E. Herz, and David Rudenstine.
+Recent recipients include Alexander A. Reinert, Michael E. Herz, and David Rudenstine.

-Cardozo's constitutional law faculty members, including Michael E. Herz and Kate Shaw, provide commentary on landmark U.S. Supreme Court cases in the Cardozo Benchmarks video series.
+Cardozo's constitutional law faculty members, including Michael E. Herz, provide commentary on landmark U.S. Supreme Court cases in the Cardozo Benchmarks video series.

 Upcoming Events